maxmaxim27/a11y-link-purpose-parser/README.md

 ---

-## 💼 Future Improvements & Features
+## 🚀 Future Improvements & Features

 Currently, the script evaluates links primarily based on their visible text or `aria-label` if the text is empty.
 Some potential enhancements include:

-- **Check for icon-only links with `sr-only` text** – ensure links that use only icons are still accessible.
+- **Use OpenAI Batch API for large HTML files** – When processing hundreds or thousands of links, a single request may exceed token limits.
+The Batch API could be used to split classification tasks efficiently and reduce cost at scale.
 - **Check links containing images** – evaluate `alt` text or contextual description.
-- **Detect and handle hidden links** – identify links that are visually hidden but still focusable.
 - **Processing a specific url** – allow scanning a specific url instead of a .html file.
-- **Integration with CI/CD** – automatically evaluate links in web projects during deployment.
 - **Advanced contextual analysis** – consider surrounding headings, sections, or navigation landmarks for better classification.
-- **Performance optimizations** – cache results, if a link has already been parsed it should be skipped.
+- **Performance optimizations** – cache results.